 - Wear a mask or face covering while in the building and the clinic.

-- Come by yourself, or if needed, bring only one visitor or caregiver per patient.
+- Come by yourself, or if necessary, bring only one visitor with you.

 - Be prepared for a screening at the clinic.